-By road it takes over 20 hours to travel from Don Det to Vientiane.
+By bus it takes 16 to 21 hours to travel from Don Det to Vientiane depending upon which bus you take.
 Many travellers choose to complete this journey in one go because the other major attractions in Laos are all in Vientiane or destinations to the north of Vientiane, such as Vang Vieng, Luang Prabang and the Plain of Jars.

-There is are two daily services from Don Det to Vientiane which are available to book online.
+There are currently 2 services a day from Don Det to Vientiane available to book online.

-Use the Search Box below your tickets from Don Det to Vientiane.
+Use the Search Box below to buy your tickets from Don Det to Vientiane.

 Green Paradise bus services to Vientiane depart from the Green Paradise Tour and Travel Office in the north of Don Det.

-Both Green Paradise bus services and Naga Travel minivan services from Don Det to Vientiane terminate at Vientiane Southern Bus Terminal.
+Both Green Paradise bus services from Don Det to Vientiane terminate at Vientiane Southern Bus Terminal.

 About Travel to Vientiane